9 min read

 Advisors indicate that marketing is one of the two areas where they’re spending the least time, even if they’re new to the business.

 Regardless of experience level, advisors can gain traction by investing in marketing.
 We defined marketing as “various strategies and activities employed to promote services, build your brand, attract potential clients, as well as deepen relationships with existing clients through traditional or digital channels.”
-While this can include traditional activities such as networking and establishing relationships with COIs, or Centers of Influence, who provide referrals, these activities are time intensive.
-Investing in digital or dollar-based marketing channels is an opportunity to test and learn what brings in new clients at scale with greater efficiency.
+While this can include traditional activities such as networking and establishing relationships with centers of influence who provide referrals, these activities are time intensive.

 According to Kitces’ Research Study On Advisor Marketing, advisors can look at client acquisition cost to measure the effectiveness of their marketing strategies.
 While activities such as COIs and networking are far more popular, from a CAC perspective, activities such as SEO and paid web listings are far more profitable.